hyfly233/b-java/README.md

-a java code set for blog
+a java and kotlin code set for blog